linuxaustralia/eventstreamr/docs/modules/lib/amp/arguments.rst

-:mod:`lib.amp.arguments` --- Additional argument types
+:mod:`eventstreamr2.lib.amp.arguments` --- Additional argument types
 ======================================================

-.. module:: lib.amp.arguments
+.. module:: eventstreamr2.lib.amp.arguments
     :synopsis: AMP Argument types.

 The arguments defined here can be used to create new commands.
 To find out more see :ref:`commands-defining`.